ayseff/securityswitch/ReadMe.txt

 The securitySwitch Section
 ··························
-Configuration of the module done via the securitySwitch section of a web.config file.
+Configuration of the module is done via the securitySwitch section of a web.config file.
 The main element has several attributes itself, but none are required.
 The following section declaration is perfectly valid and will enable the module with all defaults.
 Note, the paths element and at least one add element entry within it are required.

 <securitySwitch>
 	<paths>